nus-cs2103-AY2425S1/ip/docs/README.md

 # Llama Project

 This a chatbot named after the great land animal _Llama_.
 It is able to keep track of your tasks efficiently!
-**It is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Llama can get your task management done faster than traditional GUI apps.**
+It is a desktop app for **managing tasks, optimized for use via a Command Line Interface (CLI)** while still having the **benefits of a Graphical User Interface (GUI)**.
+If you can type fast, Llama can get your task management done faster than traditional GUI apps.

-Given below are instructions on how to use it.
+* Table of Contents

-// Product screenshot goes here
+  {:toc}

-// Product intro goes here
+---

 ## Quick Start